johanhedin/sdrx/doc/USING.md

 `--fq-corr` option.
 For Airspy devices the correction concept is not used at all and any `--fq-corr` given is silently ignored.

-If you have multiple devices connected, use `--list` to list what devices that `sdrx` recognize on your system and what sample rates they support:
+If you have multiple devices connected, use `--list` to list the devices that `sdrx` recognizes on your system and what sample rates they support:

 ```console
 ./sdrx --list
 ```

-To use a specific device, it's serial is used and you must ensure that all devices have unique serials.
+To use a specific device, its serial is used and you must ensure that all devices have unique serials.
 Use `rtl_eeprom -s MYSERIAL` from the standard `librtlsdr` package to set unique serials for your RTL devices.
 Airspy devices normally have unique serials and you do not have to worry about them.